-- 9.12 Our Low Level Concerns Policy details the processes and conclusion of low level concerns and guidance about including information in references. - 9.13 All allegations made against a member of staff, including supply staff, volunteers, contractors or security staff working on site, will be dealt with quickly and fairly and in a way that provides effective protection for the child while at the same time providing support for the person against whom the allegation is made. - 9.14 We ensure that all staff are aware of how to raise a concern, including anonymously as a whistleblower by reporting directly to the trust safeguarding lead over the phone. - 9.15 Historic allegations will be referred to the police.
+- 9.11 Our Low Level Concerns Policy details the processes and conclusion of low level concerns and guidance about including information in references. - 9.12 All allegations made against a member of staff, including supply staff, volunteers, contractors or security staff working on site, will be dealt with quickly and fairly and in a way that provides effective protection for the child while at the same time providing support for the person against whom the allegation is made. - 9.13 We ensure that all staff are aware of how to raise a concern, including anonymously as a whistleblower, detailed in Whistleblowing Police - 9.14 Historic allegations will be referred to the police.